Git-K3rnel/TryHackMe/Ignite/README.md

 ## Privilege Escalation

-you can do multiple things here for example uploading `Linpeas.sh` on the target but if you remember from the first page of the site where
+You can do multiple things here for example uploading `Linpeas.sh` on the target but if you remember from the first page of the site where

 it showed multiple configuration files in `fuel/application/config` directory, let's explore this directory to find anything interesting :